-Committee Name: Date: Members Present: Members Absent: Planning Section When answering these questions consider the "planning process" the process used to create the Comprehensive Institutional Master Plan; including but not limited too the work of planning committees (Academic Planning, Student Services Planning, Institutional Effectiveness Planning, Institutional Technology Planning, Facility Planning, Human Resource Planning etc) as well as the recommendations from IPR and NIPRs and analysis of student learning and administrative unit outcome results.
+Com mitteeName: Date : Men nbers Present: Men nbers Absent: When Compression of the Committee of the answering these questions consider the "planning process" the process used to create the rehensive Institutional Master Plan; including but not limited to the work of planning ittees (Academic Planning, Student Services Planning, Institutional Effectiveness ng, Institutional Technology Planning, Facility Planning, Human Resource Planning etc.) I as the recommendations from IPR and NIPRs and analysis of student learning and istrative unit outcome results.
 1. What works in the planning process at Lassen College?
 2. What doesn't work in the planning process at Lassen College?
 3. What changes would you make in the process to improve efficiency and effectiveness?
-4. What additional resources (human, research data, additional information, etc) does your committee need to perform your assigned tasks?
+4. What additional resources (human, research data, additional information, etc.) does your committee need to perform your assigned tasks?

 5. Do you feel your contribution to the planning process is necessary?

 6. Do you feel your contribution to the planning process is valued?
-Gove rnance Section 1.
+Governance Section 1.
 Did your committee perform during the preceding year as identified in the committee's charge?
 2. Identify results (products) of committee activities?
 3. Provide suggestions to change or modify the committee charge.
 4. Was the committee membership appropriate to implement its charge?
 If not what changes are needed?
 5. Provide an analysis of the participation of the membership.
 Identify any individual or constituent group representation not in attendance more than fifty percent of the meetings.
 6. How could communication between committees and others be improved with regards to governance?